How diet may affect depression

 When you eat carbohydrates, your pancreas secretes insulin to lower blood levels of amino acids in the food but allows the relaxing amino acid tryptophan to rise and more rapidly reach the brain.
 Once there, tryptophan is converted to serotonin, the neurotransmitter responsible for communicating calm between your brain cells, and you instantly feel good.

 Tryptophan can be found in complex carbohydrates.
 “It’s in many protein-rich foods such as meat, fish, beans and eggs,” Vallee said via email.

 Complex carbohydrates can also be found in brown rice.
 Eating carbohydrate foods such as grains, fruits, legumes and starchy vegetables along with protein foods enables tryptophan to get into the brain.

 “Selenium is a mineral that is essential to good health.
-Studies have reported an association between low selenium intake and poorer moods, although evidence isn’t conclusive on whether supplementation can help.
-It’s found in beans, legumes, low-fat dairy, lean meats, nuts [and] seeds, seafood and whole grains,” Valle said.
+Studies have reported an association between low selenium intake and poorer moods; although, evidence isn’t conclusive on whether supplementation can help.
+It’s found in beans, legumes, low-fat dairy, lean meats, nuts, seeds, seafood and whole grains,” Valle said.

 According to the National Institute of Health, “Vitamin B12 is a nutrient that helps keep the body’s nerve and blood cells healthy and helps make DNA, the genetic material in all cells.”